MediaCrush/mediacrush.github.io/_posts/2014-05-10-Transparency-reports.md

 >The operating profit for Feburary is $-115.21
 >
 >Cumulatively, over the lifetime of MediaCrush, the operating profit is $-2779.47

-This is the first month that we have been running ads on MediaCrush.
-You can read more about our choices [here](https://mediacru.sh/advertising).

 Thanks for flying MediaCrush!